SGH-0706/Module-4/File Handling : Count Lines Not Starting with 'T'.md

-# File Handling in Python: Count Lines Not Starting with 'T'
+# 4E File Handling in Python: Count Lines Not Starting with 'T'
+## Developed by : Srinithi Muthukumar
+## Register No. : 212224240161
 ## 🎯 Aim
 To write a Python program that counts the number of lines in a text file `story.txt` that do **not** start with the alphabet `'T'`.